Galway Wedding Photographer | Modern & Documentary Wedding Photography

 Q: Do you edit all your wedding photographs?

 A: Yes, most definitely.
 Each & every image is hand edited to ensure it is of the utmost quality.
-A typical wedding will produce anywhere between 700-1000 images depending on the days' timeline.
+A typical wedding will produce anywhere between 700-1000 images depending on the amount of coverage selection & whether or not a second shooter is working alongside me.
 The editing process adds a little finesse to each of the images; typically, photo editing is a subtle process to ensure colour tones etc are accurate.
 As you will receive all your images on a USB key (whether or not you opt to purchase a wedding album), I like to ensure the high resolution images are print ready so you may print the images yourself, if you so choose.
-I also provide a list of recommended outlets in Galway for printing of your wedding photos as well as online print services.
+I also provide a list of recommended local outlets for printing of your wedding photos as well as online print services.

 Bride & groom on their wedding day at the G hotel, Galway